sib-swiss/unix-first-steps-training/exercise_instructions.md

     :kangaroo:
     *Note:* the faster way to delete the directory and all of its content is to use the command: `rm -rf Tree-kangaroos`.
+    * :warning:
       This recursively delete the directory, and therefore one has to be careful to delete the correct directory, as you can otherwise very quickly delete large amounts of data by mistake, which can be problematic as **there is no command to undo file deletion**.

 </p>
 </details>